Build or fix a Selenium framework, end to end.

 P06

-Use API calls to set up test state instead of clicking through the UI.
-Tests validate the UI path — they don't use it for data creation.
-10x faster setup.
+Use API calls to create test state instead of clicking through the UI.
+Tests validate the browser path — they don't use it for data creation.
+Setup runs ten times faster.

 Signature case